SCOTUS Oral Arguments Presented March 4, 2020.

 Noteworthy Follow Up

 As stated in my opinion piece on the RHA.
-At the time of this writing, there are still absolutely zero scenarios in which medical providers are protecting the health or life of a mom by aborting a baby after the age of viability of 24 weeks.
+At the time of this writing, there are still absolutely zero scenarios in which medical providers are protecting the health or life of a mom by aborting a baby after the age of viability.

-Thus there is no reasonable medical explanation for the RHA law that gives legal right to abort babies after the point of viability.
+Thus there’s no medical explanation for the RHA law that gives legal right to abort babies after the point of viability.

-As stated in the prior opinion piece, if a woman’s health or life is in jeopardy after 24 weeks, simply induce labor or deliver by Cesarean section; there is no maternal reason to end the baby’s life before delivery.
+In a prior opinion piece, a woman’s health/life is at risk after 24 weeks, simply induce labor or deliver by Cesarean section.
+There is no maternal reason to end the baby’s life before delivery.

-The RHA is a clear example of protecting abortion rights beyond any medical reason to do so while legalizing the ending of a baby’s life that could, in fact, survive outside the pregnant body at the time of abortion.
+The RHA is a clear example of protecting abortion rights beyond any medical reason.
+While legalizing the ending of a baby’s life that could potentially survive outside the mom at the time of abortion.